setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/poc-spikes/clojureProjectLessons.md

 Lessons learned from using Clojure with Leiningen and IntelliJ:

-* **Integration**: The integration with IntelliJ (VSCode was even worse) is not ideal.
+* **Integration**: The integration (Clojure-kit) with IntelliJ (VSCode was even worse) is not ideal.
 There's limited code completion, especially for Java interoperability.
+Cursive costs extra, even though we already paid for a fancy IDE (IntelliJ) and still don't have ideal support with that IDE.
 * **Parentheses**: The parentheses can still be challenging for "parsing" with the eyes.
 * **Atoms**: Working with atoms requires writing too much code to update their values.
 * **Learning Curve**: Learning takes time because many things have various (short/long) variants that need to be understood.
+*

 On the bright side: